tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 Interacting with the GUI
 ========================

-This GUI is developed and composited by `ipywidgets`.
-Thus you can interact with it in the notebook.
-There is some main functionality of it.
+You can interact with this GUI in the following ways:

 Edit Abundances
 ---------------